Exa-Networks/exabgp/README.md

 This programs **does not have any dependences on any third party libraries** and will run out of the box on any Unix system with a recent version of python installed.

 Development is done on python 2.7, the code is kept compatible with python 2.4 in ExaBGP 2.x.x and python 2.5 in ExaBGP 3.1.x.
-ExaBGP 3.2.x does rely on python 2.7 (but installing argparse with 2.6 works too), and we are likely to required python 3.4+ for ExaBGP 4.x.x
+ExaBGP 3.2.x and 3.3.x rely on python 2.7 (as it uses argparse), and we are likely to required python 3.4+ for ExaBGP 4.x.x

 ```sh
 > »› python --version